samanthajlee2/edgent-kafka-spark/README.md

 You can find the container id with ```sudo docker ps```

-Leave this terminal running and open more terminals as needed with ```docker exec -it <container id> bash```.
+Leave this terminal running and open two more terminals with ```docker exec -it <container id> bash```.

-To start Zookeeper and Kafka in the background: `./start-zookeeper-kafka.sh`

-(Alt) To start Zookeeper: `./kafka/bin/zookeeper-server-start.sh ./kafka/config/zookeeper.properties`
+To start Zookeeper: `./kafka/bin/zookeeper-server-start.sh ./kafka/config/zookeeper.properties`

-(Alt) To start Kafka: `./kafka/bin/kafka-server-start.sh ./kafka/config/server.properties`
+To start Kafka: `./kafka/bin/kafka-server-start.sh ./kafka/config/server.properties`

 ## Codes and scripts to run them